Past-The-War-Earth/the-struggle-continues-anew.xyz/README.md

 ## Overall intention:

 With God's help and divine guidance achieving world peace in a continuous and evolutionary manner.
-Providing live-saving governable stability with migration paths for the concerned and influencing parties.
+Encouraging live-saving governable stability with migration paths for the concerned and influencing parties.
 Stimulating industrial growth channels with mission guidelines.

 ## Reasoning: